 - Take a boat tour around Lake Lugano to Morcote

-- Explore the old town on foot
+- Explore the old town on foot with a local

 San Salvatore Lugano

-On our one day in Lugano, we never made it down town.
+On our one day in Lugano, we never made it downtown.
 A bit sad, but we wanted to go up and enjoy the views.
 We took the cable car up to San Salvatore.
 The funicular was really close to our hotel (and Lugano-Paradiso train station).

 Once at the top, we enjoyed the 360 degrees view of Lake Lugano all the way into Italy.
-What a stunning views!
+What stunning views!
 It was a bit hazy, so we couldn’t see all the tiny little houses, but that just added to the majestic view from the top!

 Morcote near Lugano

 The old village of Morcote is packed to the brim with charming little (art) shops and shore side restaurant.
 We saw little rowing boats coming in from across the lake.
 They have a huge botanic garden and you can take a boat back to Lugano.
-As rain was coming in quickly, we took the bus back to Lugano.
+As the rain was coming in quickly, we took the bus back to Lugano.

 All in all, a super nice day hike from Lugano with amazing views.
 Easily accessible from Lugano and also easy to navigate thanks to the great signage on the route.